 The Wanaka group was formed in February 2013, becoming the 9th Regional branch of the Royal Society of New Zealand which is based in Wellington.
 Consistent with the aims of the central organisation, the main objective of the Wanaka Branch is to advance and promote science, technology and humanities in Wanaka and the Wanaka region.
 Read more on the history and philosophy of the Branch.

-The Branch seeks to achieve this by offering a series of 6 to 10 lectures each year.
+The Branch seeks to achieve this by offering a series of up to 10 lectures each year.
 It aims to bring speakers who are highly regarded in their field of knowledge and expertise, as well as good communicators.
-Each year a number of eminent national and international speakers, who tour New Zealand under the umbrella of the Royal Society Wellington are included in the programme.
+Each year a number of eminent national and international speakers are included in the programme.

 The Wanaka Branch is constituted as an unincorporated society and comprises a membership who appoint an executive committee at an AGM held in May each year.
 Members receive advance notices of lectures and other communications by email.
 Lectures are open to the public, and usually held at 6pm on a Friday in the Presbyterian Community Centre, 94 Tenby St, Wanaka.